MaurizioFD/MaurizioFD.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a Ph.D.
-Student at Politecnico di Milano, affiliated with the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys@PoliMi</a> group.
+I'm a postdoctoral researcher at Politecnico di Milano, affiliated with the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys@PoliMi</a> group.

 ### Research interests